suraj-webkul/suraj-webkul/README.md

 ## 🌟 Professional Highlights
 - Proven track record in developing responsive and intuitive web applications
 - Strong expertise in modern JavaScript frameworks and backend technologies
-- Experienced in both Java Spring Boot and PHP Laravel ecosystems
+- Experienced in PHP Laravel ecosystems
 - Passionate about writing clean, maintainable, and efficient code
 - Continuous learner with a keen interest in emerging technologies